 - Use the brim – Brim is a good way how to increase the adhesion to the print surface.
 You can enable this feature in the PrusaSlicer in the Plater window.

 - Keep the surface free of grease – Before starting any of your prints using ABS, PLA and many other materials, simply wipe the print surface clean with IPA 90%+.
-PETG is an exception, so do not use IPA 90%+ or Acetone when you are printing with this material.
+PETG is an exception, so do not use IPA 90%+ when you are printing with this material.
 A complete guide on how to prepare the print surface can be found at PEI print surface preparation.